Homemade vanilla extract requires only two ingredients and makes all of your baked goods taste amazing. Learn how to make vanilla extract.

 My recent shopping trip to pick up some baking supplies got me to thinking…

+I know that imitation vanilla is really just a bunch of gross chemicals manufactured to taste like actual vanilla.
 Real vanilla is pricey, and for someone who bakes as much as I do, it’s enough to put you in the poorhouse.

 I looked back and forth between the organic vanilla extract and the organic vanilla beans and thought:

 Hold the phone, I can extract that vanilla goodness myself!!

 Vanilla beans at our store are about $6 for two.
 A four-ounce bottle of good vanilla extract is almost $10.
 I quickly realized I could save some money by making this myself, and have a little fun while I’m at it!

 When I returned home from my grocery shopping extravaganza hours later, I set to making my vanilla extract.
 The process took about 5-10 minutes, but then I realized I had to let it sit for 2 months before I could use it.
 Back to the grocery to buy some extract!
 I can’t wait two months to bake cookies.
 That’s insane.

 Here’s the steps all graphically laid out for you so learn how to make vanilla extract too!
 Just don’t make the same mistake as I did and remember to make yourself some extract approximately two months before you’re going to run out.

 You may want to make extra for homemade gifts.

 Step 1: Go to the store and buy 2-3 vanilla beans.
 You can also order vanilla beans on Amazon here.
 Struggle way too hard to open the cap without letting the beans come flying out at a velocity only seen in space.
 Fail miserably.

 Step 2: Utilize five-second rule, scoop up beans off the floor, blow off dust and hairs, and place them on the ultra cool robot cutting board your pops made for you.